Christmas bin collections

 - We can only recycle certain types of wrapping paper - good quality paper that is bright white on the non-printed side

 - We cannot recycle metallic paper that cannot easily be ripped, as this often contains plastic

 Handy tip - if the paper tears easily, we can recycle it.

 Disposing of your cardboard boxes

 - Please break them up and put inside your green recycling bin or clear sacks

-- For very large boxes either take them to a household recycling centre or break them down to no longer than the height of the bin, flatten and leave next to your recycling bin on collection day
+- For very large boxes either take them to a household recycling centre or break them down to the same size as your recycling bin, flatten and leave next to your recycling bin on collection day

 - Create Christmas decorations ready for next year